Table of Contents

 The Bigger Picture

-Microsoft’s leadership, including CEO Satya Nadella, is closely monitoring these developments.
-The overarching goal is to make 365 Copilot more appealing to enterprises by addressing concerns about pricing and utility.
-Despite initial skepticism, adoption is accelerating:
+Microsoft’s leadership, including its chief executive, Satya Nadella, is watching these developments closely.
+The overriding aim is to provide a more favorable impression of 365 Copilot to enterprises that are concerned about its pricing and utility.
+Against early scepticism, adoption is gathering pace:

 - According to Microsoft’s November blog post, 70% of Fortune 500 companies are using 365 Copilot.